AllanT102/TypingGame/README.md

 As a user, I want to be able to save my player information so that I can see if I can get a higher score the next time I play whenever I quit the game.
 It will automatically save for me.

-As a user, I want to be able to load into the same player account the next time I play..
+As a user, I want to be able to load into the same player account the next time I play.